-The indentures governing the Charter Holdings notes permit Charter Holdings to make distributions up to its formulaic capacity to Charter Holdco for payment of interest on the convertible senior notes, only if, after giving effect to the distribution, Charter Holdings can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under the indentures and other specified tests are met.
-However, in the event that Charter Holdings could not incur any additional debt under the 8.75 to 1.0 leverage ratio, the indentures governing the Charter Holdings notes permit Charter Holdings and its subsidiaries to make specified investments in Charter Holdco or Charter, up to its formulaic capacity, if there is no default under the indentures.
-For the purpose of the leverage test computation, management fees, as defined by the indentures governing the Charter Holdings notes, were \$17 million and \$56 million for the three months and nine months ended September 30, 2003, respectively and \$15 million and \$48 million for the three months and nine months ended September 30, 2002, respectively.
-There were no defaults under the Charter Holdings indentures and other specified tests were met for the quarter ended September 30, 2003.
-However, Charter Holdings did not meet the leverage ratio test at September 30, 2003, and as a result, distributions from Charter Holdings to Charter will be restricted until that test is met.
-Charter's ability to make payments on its convertible senior notes is dependent on Charter Holdco's liquidity or on the ability for it to obtain distributions from Charter Holdings and the Company's other subsidiaries making distributions, loans, or payments to Charter Holdco, and on Charter Holdco paying or distributing such funds to Charter.
-As of September 30, 2003, Charter Holdco had \$39 million in cash on hand and is owed \$37 million in intercompany loans, which are available to Charter Holdco to service interest on the convertible senior notes.
+The indentures governing the Company's notes permit the Company to make distributions up to its formulaic capacity to Charter Holdco for payment of interest on Charter's convertible senior notes, only if, after giving effect to the distribution, the Company can incur additional debt under the leverage ratio of 8.75 to 1.0, there is no default under the indentures and other specified tests are met.
+The Company did not meet the leverage ratio test at September 30, 2003, and as a result, distributions from the Company to Charter will be subject to certain restrictions until that test is met.
+As of September 30, 2003, Charter Holdco had \$39 million in cash on hand and is owed \$37 million in intercompany loans, which are available to Charter Holdco to service interest on Charter's convertible senior notes.